ansys/pyedb/doc/source/user_guide/excitations/create_edge_port_on_polygon.rst

 .. image:: ../../Resources/create_edge_port_on_polygon_and_trace.png
 ..   :width: 800
-..   :alt: Create edge port on polygon and trace
+..   :alt: Edge port created on a polygon and trace